This advisory announces vulnerabilities in the following Jenkins deliverables:

 Splunk Plugin has a form validation HTTP endpoint used to validate a user-submitted Groovy script through compilation, which was not subject to sandbox protection.

-This allowed attackers with Overall/Read access to execute arbitrary code on the Jenkins master by applying AST transforming annotations such as
+This allowed attackers with Overall/Read access to execute arbitrary code on the Jenkins controller by applying AST transforming annotations such as

 @Grab to source code elements.